 • Note the fade out/in @ 3:12, my guess is that they edited out the trouble the guy had inserting the thing. :-)

-Pros (for the model I bought & the fenvi):
+Pros (for the model I bought & the fenvi & "HDD"):

 • Sturdy enough that it does not need a top metal cover so better ventilation & cooling than the newmodeUS model.
 My HHD in the bay is constantly 5c cooler than the onboard HDD.